fabric8io/fabric8/examples/secure-rest/README.md

 After you deployed this example, you will see the following endpoint address appear in the 'Available RESTful services' section:

     http://localhost:8181/cxf/securecrm
+**Note:**: Don't try to access this endpoint address from browser, as it's inaccessible by design

 Just below it, you'll find a link to the WADL describing all the root resources: